benroberts999/InverseNumericalCDF/README.md

   * NumericCdfInverse cdf_object("testCdf.txt");

-The, for a _u_ value chosen between 0 and 1, draw the variables using:
+Then, for a _u_ value chosen between 0 and 1, draw the variables using:

-  * df_object.inverseCdf(u);
+  * cdf_object.inverseCdf(u);

-**Flat prior alternative**
+**Approximate analytic prior alternative**

+  * NumericCdfInverse cdf_object("flat",10.,20.);
-  * NumericCdfInverse cdf_object(10.,20.);
+  * NumericCdfInverse cdf_object("flat",200);

-Will generate a flat prior, that will return a variable between 10 and 20.
+First: Will generate a flat prior, that will return a variable between 10 and 20.
+Second: between 0 and 200.
-Of course, you don't need to use this class to do this.
-However, it might be useful to use this so you can swap between the real prior and a flat prior easily without changing the inner code.
+(Of course, you don't need to use this Class to do this.
+However, it might be useful to use this so you can swap between the real prior and a flat prior easily without changing the inner code.)

+  * NumericCdfInverse cdf_object("SolidAngle");

+This is for the "theta" (0 to Pi, z=cos(theta)) angle.
+Prior is the solid angle, sin(theta).

+  * NumericCdfInverse cdf_object("Gaussian",0,1);

+Generate a Gaussian prior with mean 0 and standard deviation 1.
+Only goes +/- 4 sigma.. and extrapolates linearly - so if high accuracy is needed for the tail of the Gaussian distribution, this is NOT the way to go.

+  * NumericCdfInverse cdf_object("log",10,1000);

+A logarithmic prior (Jefferies prior), between 10 and 1000.
+Inputs and outputs are positive definite.

 ### Inverse Transform Sampling Reminder:

 If u is drawn randomly from [0,1] (with a uniform distribution), and CDF(x) is the CDF for probability distribution P(x), then g(u) will have probability distribution P(x), where g is the inverse of CDF.
 Therefore, if we want to draw random numbers according to P(x), we just draw uniform random numbers u=[0,1], and then use g(u).

 ### What the program does: